 No permit is required to travel from Srinagar to Leh from Drass, Kargil, and Lamayuru route.

 Q17.
 Do I need a permit for Zanskar Valley?

 You do not need any permit to travel to Zanskar Valley.
-So, if you are a foreigner and have trouble getting permits for tourists places in Ladakh, then you can travel to Zanskar Valley.
-It will give you an almost similar feeling of traveling to Ladakh with the similar landscape.
+So, if you are a foreigner and have trouble getting permits for tourist places in Ladakh, then you can travel to Zanskar Valley.
+It will give you an almost similar feeling of traveling to Ladakh with a similar landscape.

 Q18.
 Do I need a permit to travel from Manali to Leh?

 If you travel from Manali to Leh over Rohtang Pass, then you need to get beyond Rohtang Pass permit to travel beyond Rohtang Pass.
 However, if you are traveling from Leh to Manali, then no permit is required on Manali Leh Highway.